MinaProtocol/mina/rfcs/0033-scan-state-hard-fork.md

 Rescuing transactions
 ---------------------

-Both alternatives for the safe case make use of the root scan state across the fork, but we're explicitly discarding transactions in other breadcrumbs.
+Both alternatives for the safe case make use of the root breadcrumb across the fork, but we're explicitly discarding transactions in other breadcrumbs.
 We have transaction SNARK proofs for them, and it's wasteful, and may be upsetting if those transactions are rolled back.